The group started in September but you can sign up at any time

-Heather has a 1:1 coaching program for parents that is family centered, based on science, and works during recovery or active substance use.
+Heather has a 1:1 coaching program and a group coaching program for parents that is family-centered, based on science, and works during recovery or active substance use.
 She believes that parents have more power than they realize and the best gift they can give their child is a healthy parent.

 Heather & Helanna